-The amendments apply to development applications not yet determined, as well as development consents previously granted.
+The amendments apply to pending development applications, as well as development consents previously granted.

 Requirement for only one second stage development application

 Following the Court of Appeal's decision two or more second stage development applications were required for a development to be categorised as a staged development under the EP&A Act.